 Uniting African Law Enforcement for a Safer Tomorrow

-Join us at the African Police Conference — where leaders, officers, and experts collaborate to shape the future of security and justice across the continent.
+Join us at the Inaugural African Police Conference and Expo — where police chiefs, experts and equipment end-users collaborate to shape the future of security and justice across the continent.
 Together, we build stronger communities.

 Chief Host